Steps Toward a Paralegal Career in Idaho

 Idaho Paralegal Online and Campus Schools

 Your college paralegal education program might offer you the opportunity to acquire some paralegal work experience while you are still a student.
-If it does not, or if you would like additional paralegal work experience, consider volunteering with a legal aid or pro bono organization in Idaho.
+If it does not, or if you would like additional paralegal work experience, consider volunteering with legal aid or pro bono organization in Idaho.
 Examples are:

 Certification is not a requirement in order to work as a paralegal in Idaho.
 If you feel the need to become nationally certified, the Idaho Association of Paralegals recommends earning the following credentials: